Silverg4te/samplemavenapp/README.md

-# Generate J2EE project using Archtype
+# Generate Maven Based J2EE project using Archtype
 How to generate a Maven based J2EE project using Archtype

 ### Step 1